Imagine this: You’re a DJ streaming your new set for the first time. What should your viewers see?

 Multi-camera live streaming is when you use more than one camera to capture a single live stream.

-That means you can switch between your cameras during a live stream so you can enhance the viewers’ experience by letting them see you from every angle.
+That means you can switch between your cameras during a live stream so you can enhance the viewers’ experience with multiple camera angles.

 This way, you can provide a seamless experience with close-ups, wide shots, and interesting transitions.

-You might think you need expensive equipment or a whole crew to help you manage all the cameras, but you can still do it on a budget as a one-man crew.
+You might think you need expensive equipment or a whole crew to help you manage all the cameras, but you can still do it on a budget as a one-person crew.

 Keep reading to find out exactly how.